Group says ‘Juneteenth’ plans are getting ignored by Irondequoit town board

 Councilmember and ICARE leader Patrina Freeman says the town voted to table discussions on Juneteenth until May 10th, with public input only allowed during a board meeting on May 17th.
 ICARE says this would give them only a month to organize Juneteenth events.

-“We’re not getting one, the funding…and two, staff members have been told they are not to work with me on commanding this,” says Freeman.
+“We’re not getting one, the funding…and two, staff members have been told they are not to work with me on commanding this,” Freeman said.

 But Town Supervisor Rory Fitzpatrick says he’s asked ICARE —an advisory panel and not part of the board— for input and planning.
 He says he’s not heard from them since January 4th.

-“We just need to collaborate and actually meet and discuss what’s going to happen; we want to include all organizations here in town,” says Fitzpatrick.
+“We just need to collaborate and actually meet and discuss what’s going to happen; we want to include all organizations here in town,” Fitzpatrick said.

 He adds Juneteenth is big, and will be celebrated.
 “We’re lucky enough to have two events here that we’ll be doing.
 One is a town event and another is by a group called ‘ERASE’ (Eliminating Racism & Seeking Equity).”